 • if you run this model using GTIFF fileβ€Šβ€”β€Šthe original resolution of the image will be used

-• if you run it via TMS (e.g. Imagery providers like Mapbox Satellite)β€Šβ€”β€Šyou need to select the Zoom level (image resolution) from the model options which will be used for the input
+• if you run it via TMS (e.g. Imagery like Mapbox Satellite)β€Šβ€”β€Šyou need to select the Zoom level (image resolution) from the model options which will be used for the input

 SAM options - zoom levels